catherinekimyj/depth_perception/README.md

 The animation that begins by an event listener on the "play" of the audio player is calculated to last over the duration of the chosen music.
 The following code snippet shows how the calculation was achieved.

-The combined character length of the name input greeting is saved to a variable.
+The combined character length of the name-input greeting and the thought input is saved to a variable.
 Then, the number of milliseconds of the each song is divided by the variable (storing the combined character length) to output the ratio we will use for delay time of characters and duration of each character animation.
 Each character is wrapped in a  ```<span>```, so that the animation can be applied individually to each character.

 ```javascript
     function animateInput() {